cwpearson/website2/posts/20231207-kokkos-kernels-tpl/index.md

 4. LIBWHATEVER is a specific TPL, e.g. MAGMA or oneMKL.

 There are two primary pieces
-1. The "**TPL availability struct**": this struct has a single boolean member that says whether the TPL has an implementation of the function for a particular combination of data types.
+1. The "**TPL availability struct**":
-2. The "**function implementation struct**": This struct has a static member function that implements the particular function in question.
+2. The "**function implementation struct**": This struct has a static member function that implements above TPL/parameter type/function combination.

 ### **TPL Availability Struct**
-The **TPL availability struct** is a struct template that encodes, at compile time, whether Kokkos Kernels has been configured with a TPL that supports a specific FUNC in a COMPONENT.
+The **TPL availability struct** has a single boolean member that says whether Kokkos Kernels know how to use a particular TPL for PARAMETER_TYPES to a particular FUNC.
-It is a struct template, since the above depends on the
+This is a struct template, a standard C++ technique for creating values based on C++ type information.

 ### **Function Implementation Struct**
 The **function implementation struct** is the core of the system.